TempMailAPI/.github/profile/README.md

-# Secure, Disposable Temp Email Addresses
+# Secure, Disposable Temp Email API

 This is a user-friendly, secure platform designed to help you protect your online privacy.
 It allows you to create temporary, disposable email addresses that can be used for short-term activities like signing up for websites, receiving verification emails, or avoiding spam.
 Once your temporary inbox is no longer needed, it expires automatically, ensuring your data remains private.